Reaching the Low Notes

 The newest form of extension is an amalgamation of the previous two styles.
 It is a “stick” extension with closers (like a permanently mounted guitar capo) for each individual low note.
 These have become very popular in recent years.
 Playing a low pedal note is even easier on this style than on the Stenholm style.
 The player can simply close the appropriate lever and blast away.
 It is nice to be able to just have a low Eb, D, or Db string.
 They are certainly more complex mechanisms than the “stick”, although not as complex as the Stenholm.

-My extension is of the latter type, and it was made by Chris Threlkeld-Wiegand of the Heartland String Bass Shop.
+My extension is of the latter type, and it was made by Chris Threlkeld-Wiegand of the Heartland String Bass Shop (check out my podcast interview with him).
 He used to work for the Robertson & Sons Violins Shop in Albuquerque, New Mexico, and he is currently based in Iowa City.
 He makes, hands down, the best extension I have ever seen.
 It is a low B extension and works like a charm!

 Jason, I’m no luthier but I believe properly converting to a five string also means internal changes including moving the bass bar and the sound post as a result of using a wider bridge.
 Many people believe that a low B string of the same string length as the other strings is simply not long enough to sound and respond well for the pitches it is responsible for.